MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/pci/dsd-for-pcie-root-ports.md

 In Windows 10 (Version 1803), new ACPI _DSD methods have been added to support Modern Standby and PCI hot plug scenarios:
 ## Directed Deepest Runtime Idle Power State (DDRIPS) support on PCIe Root Ports

- This ACPI object must be implemented in the ACPI scope of every PCIe Root Port/slot that is accessible to the user on Modern Standby enabled desktop systems.
+ This ACPI object must be implemented in the ACPI scope of every PCIe Root Port/slot that is accessible to the user on Modern Standby-enabled desktop systems.

 ```
 Name (_DSD, Package () {